nyx-project/vyhub-documentation/docs/game/gmod.md

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.

+The group sync can be disabled in `sv_config.lua`.

 ## Commands

 - `!dashboard`: Open server dashboard (with bans and warnings)